verbose/verb/test/actual/README.md

 ### Extending the Context
 From least specific to most specific, this is how the context is extended.
 In other words, the **last wins**:

-* `mixins|functions`: [Lo-Dash mixins]() and custom functions may be used to build up the context when other more conventional means aren't available.
+* `filters|functions`: [Lo-Dash filters]() and custom functions may be used to build up the context when other more conventional means aren't available.
 For example, an `authors()` mixin/function might be used to read the [AUTHORS](./AUTHORS) file, and then extend the context with the names of the authors therein.
 * `options`: Variables defined directly on the `options` object, e.g. `{name: "phaser"}`.
 * `options.data`: Variables from the `options.data` property.
 This is a very flexible property:
   - `Object`: You may pass a raw object directly to the property, e.g. `{data: {name: "phaser"}}`.